 No. An employer may not require a qualified individual with a disability to accept an accommodation.
 If, however, an employee needs a reasonable accommodation to perform an essential function or to eliminate a direct threat, and refuses to accept an effective accommodation, s/he may not be qualified to remain on the job.

 Who is the appropriate campus employee responsible for the American with Disabilities Act (ADA) compliance at Bristol Community College?

-Nadine Dowling, Interim Executive Director of Human Resources and Affirmative Action Officer is the appropriate campus employee responsible for the Americans with Disabilities Act (ADA) at Bristol Community College.
+Carolyn D. Ross, Executive Director of Human Resources and Affirmative Action Officer is the appropriate campus employee responsible for the Americans with Disabilities Act (ADA) at Bristol Community College.
 As you can see from what has been written, the ADA guidelines can be extremely complex.
-Therefore, if you need additional discussion of these policies and if you have other questions or comments, please feel free to contact Nadine Dowling at 508.678.2811, ext.
+Therefore, if you need additional discussion of these policies and if you have other questions or comments, please feel free to contact Carolyn D. Ross at 508.678.2811, ext.
 2569, Hudnall Administration Building, Room D207 at Bristol Community College's Fall River campus.

 Date: Wed, 24 Jan 2018 16:45:00 GMT